 Will my symptoms and appearance be improved by labiaplasty?

 Labiaplasty removes extra tissue of the female external genitals in order to improve appearance and function of the area.
 Most commonly, the labia minora, or “inner lips,” are enlarged.
 This may cause difficulty with exercise, sexual intercourse, or wearing certain types of clothing.
 This may also be cosmetically distressing.
 In addition, the other components of the genitals may be enlarged, including the labia majora (“outer lips”), and clitoral hood, which is involved sexual response.
+In other words, labiaplasty improves appearance and function.

 What happens during my operation?